-Fibre to the Node is the most prevalent of the technology options in use, and it is also the cheapest to rollout and worst-performing.
-Like Fibre to the Curb, your house connects to a shared distribution box, called a node, located not outside your house, but instead somewhere in your neighbourhood.
-Rather than using 10m of old telephone line in the connection, a Fibre to the Node connection may have up to 1km of copper.
+FTTN (Fibre-to-the-Node) is the most prevalent of the technology options in use, and it is also the cheapest to rollout and worst-performing.
+Like FTTC (Fibre-to-the Curb), your house connects to a shared distribution box, called a node, located not outside your house, but instead somewhere in your neighbourhood.
+Rather than using 10m of old telephone line in the connection, a FTTN connection may have up to 1km of copper.
 The further your house is from the Node, the slower your connection may be.
-Around 40% of all NBN connections use Fibre to the Node.
+Around 40% of all NBN connections use FTTN.

 That said, if you find your NBN connection is unusably slow, you might want to consider an alternative such as 4G Home Wireless broadband (or even 5G if you can get it).

-Fibre to the Premises means that this fibre optic cable runs right up to your house, as is considered the gold standard for fixed-line internet connections.
-But it is also the most expensive per connection so is only used in about 20% of homes.
+FTTP (Fibre-to-the-Premises) means that this fibre optic cable runs right up to your house, as is considered the gold standard for fixed-line internet connections.
+But it is also the most expensive per connection so it's only used in about 20% of homes.

-Fibre to the Curb means that the fibre cable is connected to a distribution box somewhere on the street outside your house.
-Your house connects to this box using the old copper telephone lines, but because it is mostly fibre, the connect is also fast.
+FTTC (Fibre-to-the-Curb) means that the fibre cable is connected to a distribution box somewhere on the street outside your house.
+Your house connects to this box using the old copper telephone lines, but because it is mostly fibre, the connection is also fast.